 - Completed online application form, including budget

-- Proof of available matching funds from non state-sources; examples of match documentation:
+- Proof of available matching funds from non state-sources; examples of cash and in-kind match documentation:

 - Award letter from non-state grant